singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 What you need to take note of here, is the **Client ID** and the **Client Secret** in the upper right corner.
 You will need to provide both in the next step!

 #### 5. Setup GitHub API Access.
-Return to Netlify and the site you just build and in the control panel select the **Access panel**.
+Return to netlify and the site you just build and in the control panel select the **Access panel**.

 This is where we give the GitHub Api access to our site with the application we just registered and you need to enter the **Client ID** and the **Client Secret** from above, as seen in the screen shot below: